razvanteodorescu/python/README.md

-# These are my python ramblings
+#100 days of code with python